Biden sending more anti-aircraft systems, drones to Ukraine - NewsBreak

 Biden sending more anti-aircraft systems, drones to Ukraine

-WASHINGTON (AP) — President Joe Biden said Wednesday the U.S. is sending more anti-aircraft, anti-armor weapons and drones to Ukraine to assist in its defense against Russia.
+WASHINGTON — (AP) — Ukrainian President Volodymyr Zelenskyy summoned the memory of Pearl Harbor and the Sept.
+11, 2001, terror attacks in appealing Wednesday to the U.S. Congress to do more to help Ukraine's fight against Russia.
+President Joe Biden said the U.S. is sending more anti-aircraft, anti-armor weapons and drones.

+Zelenskyy, livestreamed to a rapt audience of lawmakers on a giant screen, acknowledged the no-fly zone he has sought to “close the sky” to airstrikes on his country may not happen.
+Biden has resisted that, as well as approval for the U.S. or NATO to send MiG fighter jets from Poland.

+Instead, Zelenskyy pleaded for other military aid to stop the Russian assault.

-The president’s comments came as he formally announced his administration was sending an additional $800 million in military assistance to Ukraine, making a total of $2 billion in aid sent to Kyiv since Biden took office more than a year ago.
-About $1 billion in aid has been sent in just the last week.
+Biden, describing help he was already prepared to announce, said the U.S. will be sending an additional $800 million in military assistance, making a total of $2 billion in such aid sent to Kyiv since he took office more than a year ago.
+About $1 billion in aid has been sent in the past week.
+Biden said the new assistance includes 800 Stinger anti-aircraft systems, 100 grenade launchers, 20 million rounds of small arms ammunition and grenade launchers and mortar rounds and an unspecified number of drones.

 “We’re going to give Ukraine the arms to fight and defend themselves through all the difficult days ahead," Biden said.

-Biden spoke hours after Ukrainian President Volodymyr Zelenskyy delivered a video address to members of U.S. Congress in which he made an impassioned plea for the U.S. and West to provide more help to save his young democracy than world leaders have so far pledged to provide.
+Biden spoke hours after Zelenskyy delivered a video address to members of U.S. Congress in which he made an impassioned plea for the U.S. and West to provide more help to save his young democracy than world leaders have so far pledged to provide.

 For the first time in a public address to world leaders, he showed a packed auditorium of lawmakers a graphic video of the destruction and devastation his country has suffered in the war, along with heartbreaking scenes of civilian casualties.